sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-s3-integration.rst

 Amazon S3 Integration
 ==================

-Fire Insights can be configured to read data from S3 via one of the two approaches below:
+Sparkflows can be configured to read data from S3 via one of the two approaches below:

 * Via Access Key and Secret Key
 * Via IAM roles